Tulum Mexico: Travel Guide and Tips for 2023

-Tulum National Park has an augmentation of 660 hectares and covers the seaside zone, seaward and inland, between the metropolitan capital of Tulum and where Casa Cenote is found.
+Tulum National Park has an augmentation of 660 hectares and covers the seaside zone, seaward and inland, between the metropolitan capital of Tulum and Casa Cenote.

 Notwithstanding lovely seashores, the recreation area has a few conditions of extraordinary excellence and significance for biodiversities, like mangroves, cenotes, and tropical timberlands.

 The park is home to several endangered species of fauna, such as loggerheads and white turtles, which lay their eggs on the beaches of the protected area.